MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Here, we extend the global `WindowEventMap` interface to include the custom `eip6963:announceProvider` event, ensuring type safety and a better developer experience when working with TypeScript.
-Since this custom event is not natively recognized by TypeScript, we need to declare it explicitly to avoid type errors, provide proper type checking and autocompletion, and help TypeScript understand the new event type.
+Here, you extend the global `WindowEventMap` interface to include the custom `eip6963:announceProvider` event, ensuring type safety and a better developer experience when working with TypeScript.
+Since this custom event is not natively recognized by TypeScript, you must declare it explicitly to avoid type errors, provide proper type checking and autocompletion, and help TypeScript understand the new event type.

 Add the following code to `src/hooks/WalletProvider`: